 What does an IVR cost?

 Older on-premises systems can cost upward of $1,500 per line, with additional fees for configuration, maintenance and software updates.
-You could theoretically implement a cloud-based IVR for as low as $15 per month, but the way cloud-based phone systems are priced means it’s not quite that simple.
+You could theoretically implement a cloud-based IVR for as low as $15 per month, but how cloud-based phone systems are priced means it’s not quite that simple.

 IVR functionality is generally among the features of business phone systems and the best call center services.
 Most of these cloud-based communication platforms are priced per user in monthly or annual terms.
 So, while you could technically implement an IVR system with a single user account for as low as $15 per month, your ability to route all your calls to a live agent who can take advantage of your modern phone system’s features would likely require additional users and associated user fees.